RodinGolodin/glossary-docs/docs/about-me.rst

 Welcome to the Glossary!
 ========================

-Hi, I'm Sergey Rodin, a technical writer at Lazada!
+Hi, I'm Sergey Rodin, a technical writer living in Vietnam!

-I've contributed to:
+I've worked at:

 *   Project docs
 *	API docs
-*   Architecture diagrams
 * 	Process docs
-* 	Newbie guides
+* 	Onboarding documentation